da01

 Four Houses

-These four three-stores houses are built of brick and slate in the ‘cluster house’ form (semi-detached and back-to-back).
+On the opposite side of this road, further up the hill, there are four three-storey houses built of brick and slate in the ‘cluster house’ form (semi-detached and back-to-back).
 Each house was originally 45 square metres internally.
 They were completed in 1792, an early experiment with the cluster house format, later to be adopted by Charles Bage in Shrewsbury and by William Strutt in Belper.
-Unlike the Belper cluster houses they do not have private gardens or pigsties, though they were provided with “necessaries” (lavatories) in 1796.
-They each had an allotment on land behind the Mile Ash houses.
+Unlike the Belper cluster houses they do not have private gardens or pigsties, although they were provided with “necessaries” (lavatories) in 1796.
+They each had an allotment on land behind the Mile Ash Lane houses.

 Mile Ash Lane and Lavender Row